-Demand for solar panel cleaning is expected to be huge in 2014.
-Many people are now considering having their solar panels cleaned.
+Below are our top 8 facts about solar panel cleaning.
+Demand continues to rise as more solar panels are installed globally.
+This throws up new questions.
 Many people are confused whether panels need cleaning.
 Can they do it themselves?
 Is it value for money?
 Who should they use?
 Finally, what is an ice dam?
 With these questions in mind, we give you 8 top facts about solar panel cleaning.

 Fact 1: Solar panels need to be cleaned